sdnewhop/sdwannewhope/sd-wan-security-assessment-the-first-hours.md

 ### Architecture
 1. Is a vendor-controlled cloud management interface used within the architecture?

+### Zero Touch Provisioning
+1. How does a network device get its initial configuration?
+2. How does a network device discover controller, orchestrator and other entities?
+3. How do network devices, the controller and the orchestrator authenticate each other?
+4. How trust is provisioned and what mechanisms are used?
+One-time tokens, X.509 certificates, login and password, pre-shared keys?

 ### Cryptography

 1. Which cryptographic protocols and implementations are used on the dataplane?